Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Details of Dataset Construction

 To use only the entities where \ea{} and \ec{} are not likely to be connected through other popular single-hop relations, we apply a relation-specific heuristic filtering.
 For instance, for \relationify{person-birthyear-eventcountry} relation (e.g., \textify{The country where the Eurovision Song Contest took place in the birth year of \ea{} is}), we exclude the cases where the country in which the event took place is the same with the person's birth country.
 A list of such heuristics is provided in Appendix Table~\ref{tab:relation_heuristics}.

 Additionally, we exclude cases where \eb{} can be easily inferred from the surface form of \ea{}, such as \relationify{university-locationcountry(University of Washington) = United States}, as these cases are where the multi-hop query is reduced into more like a single-hop query and also the cases where a substring of \ea{} has relatively higher chance to frequently co-appear with \ec{} in the same training sequences.
-A more detailed explanation is provided in Appendix~\ref{sec:shortcut}.
+A more detailed explanation is provided in \S\ref{sec:shortcut}.
 Through this process, we collect about 100K tuples $(\ea, \eb, \ec, \raa, \rbb, \eea, \eeb, \eec)$, where \ea{}, \eb{}, \ec{} are the Wikidata entity titles, and \eea{}, \eeb{}, \eec{} are their corresponding sets of Wikidata aliases.

 We manually construct four natural language templates for each subtype of \rbb{} and \raa{} and randomly select one of the templates for each test case.
 Since multi-hop queries are constructed with the combinations of the templates chosen for \rbb{} and \rbb{}, 16 templates are used for each type of relation composition.
-We filter out the dataset further during quality assurance (Appendix~\ref{sec:dataset_qa}).
+We feed \eb{} to a template for \rbb{} to create \qb{}, and feed the descriptive mention $\mu$ of the bridge entity (e.g., \textify{the year Scarlett Johansson was born}) to create \qc{}, that both take \eec{} as the answer set (e.g., $\{$\textify{United States}, \textify{US}, $\cdots \}$).
+The descriptive mention of the bridge entity is created with a template for \raa{}.
+The same descriptive mention $\mu{}$ is also used to create \qa{} in the form \textify{$\mu$ is} which takes \eeb{} as the answer set (e.g., $\{$\textify{1948}$\}$).
+We filter out the dataset further during quality assurance (\S\ref{sec:dataset_qa}).